Jabbo16/epub-image-optimizer/README.md

   --tinify-api-key TEXT           Tinify api-key --only-cover                    Optimize only the cover image, ignoring all
                                   other images
+  --workers INTEGER               Number of threaded workers to use, default
+                                  is 'cpu count + 4'
   --keep-color                    If this flag is present images will preserve
                                   colors (not converted to BW) --log-level [INFO|DEBUG|WARN|ERROR]